particle-iot/docs/src/content/guide/getting-started/build.md

 ![Include the library](/assets/images/choose-app-to-include-library.png)

 When you want to reuse code across multiple applications, Particle Libraries are your friend.

 Particle Libraries are easily shareable, extensible packages built by the community to help with common problems many Particle applications encounter.
-They are hosted on GitHub and easily pulled into the IDE where they can be included in apps and shared with others.
+They can easily be included in apps and shared with others.

 You can include a library in an application by opening the library drawer, finding a library that will work for your project, and clicking the "include in app" button.
 This will add an `#include` statement to your code that will expose all the capabilities of the library to your code.

-Detailed step by step guide on how to include a library.
+We have [a detailed reference guide about libraries](/reference/libraries/) but for now here's a step by step guide on how to include a library in the Web IDE.

 ##### Step 1 - Go to the Libraries tab
 This can be achieved by clicking on the bookmark icon on the left sidebar.